anushkumar13/Low-Level-Design/05_Structural_Design_Pattern/03_Adapter_Design_Pattern.md

-# Adapter Design Pattern (Structural Pattern)
+## Adapter Design Pattern (Structural Pattern)

-## One-Line Definition
+### One-Line Definition

-"Adapter Pattern converts one interface into another interface clients expect.
-It bridges the gap between incompatible interfaces without modifying their source code."
+The Adapter Pattern is all about converting one interface into another that a client expects.
+Basically, it helps two incompatible interfaces work together without changing their original code.

-## Real-Life Analogy: Charger Adapter
+### Real-Life Analogy: Charger Adapter

-Imagine you have a US laptop charger with flat pins ⚡ but you're in India where sockets are round.
+Let’s say you have a US laptop charger with flat pins but you're in India where sockets are round.
+The charger doesn’t fit.
+Instead of replacing the charger or changing the socket, you simply use an adapter.

-* The US charger doesn't fit Indian sockets directly
-* Instead of changing the charger or the socket (which is impossible), you use an **adapter**

-### Result:
+What happens is:

-* US charger plugs into the adapter
+* Your US charger plugs into the adapter
-* Adapter plugs into Indian socket
+* The adapter plugs into the Indian socket
-* ✅ Compatibility achieved without modifying charger or socket
+* You don’t change anything in the charger or the socket, yet everything works fine

+This is exactly what the Adapter Pattern does in software too.

-## Software Analogy
+### Software Analogy

-### Problem:
+#### Problem:

-You have an existing class `OldLogger`:
+You already have a class called `OldLogger` like this:

 ```java
 class OldLogger {